 CrowdStrike Overview

-Both CDW and CrowdStrike operate within the technology sector, emphasizing IT solutions and services.
-However, their business models diverge; CDW focuses on a broad range of IT products and services, while CrowdStrike specializes in cloud-based cybersecurity solutions.
-CDW adopts a more traditional IT services approach, whereas CrowdStrike leverages a subscription model for its cybersecurity offerings.
+Both CDW and CrowdStrike operate within the technology sector, focusing on delivering essential IT services and security solutions.
+However, their business models differ significantly; CDW emphasizes a broader range of IT hardware and services, while CrowdStrike specializes in cybersecurity through subscription-based software solutions.
+This distinction highlights their unique approaches to addressing the evolving needs of businesses in a digital landscape.

 Income Statement Comparison

-The following table summarizes the latest income statements for CDW Corporation and CrowdStrike Holdings, Inc., highlighting key financial metrics for your investment analysis.
+The following table presents a comparative overview of the most recent income statements for CDW Corporation and CrowdStrike Holdings, Inc., which can assist in evaluating their financial performance.

 | Metric | CDW Corporation | CrowdStrike Holdings, Inc. |